215 Comments

 Expand full comment

-Men are always surprised to find out about the fear that women constantly carry.
+Men are always surprised to learn about the fear that women constantly carry.
 Women everywhere understand the fear, because of their experiences in the world.
-Sadly, it will not go away, even with abortion rights reinstated.
+Itโ€™s not going away, even with abortion rights reinstated.
 While itโ€™s a critical piece of the picture, there is so much more that has to change.

 We have indisputable evidence that two Supreme Court justices are serial sexual abusers.
 The Republican presidential candidate is a convicted abuser and publicly brags about it, including his fantasy to do his own daughter.
 The Republican VP candidate openly advocates for sending womenโ€™s rights back to a time before we could vote.
 They all believe that women exist for menโ€™s pleasure and to make babies.